binkley/modern-java-practices/README.md

 [Gradle](https://docs.gradle.org/current/userguide/userguide.html) and
 [Maven](https://maven.apache.org/what-is-maven.html), and a _starter project_
 in Java.
-Note that _Scala_ and _Clojure_ have their own prefered build tools not covered here;
-however, the advice and examples for your **build pipeline** are intended to be just as helpful for those JVM languages.

 The focus is _best build practices_ and _project hygiene_.
 This document is _agnostic_ between Gradle and Maven: discussion in each section